 - In the same bowl (no need to wash it out, that’s why you scraped it out!), add the cream cheese, sugar, egg and salt.
 Beat until mostly smooth (it might be a tad bit lumpy and that’s ok!), about 2 minutes.
 Pour on top of the cookie dough and smooth it out with the spatula into an even layer.

-- Drop small teaspoons of dulce de leche onto the cheesecake layer, leaving about an inch between the dollops.
-Using a butter knife, swirl the dulce de leche
+- Drop small teaspoons (about 1/3 cup) of dulce de leche onto the cheesecake layer, leaving about an inch between the dollops.
+Using a butter knife or skewer, swirl the dulce de leche

 - in loopy strokes until the surface is marbled.

 - Transfer to the oven to bake for 25 to 30 minutes, or until the surface is only a little jiggly.
 Allow to cool completely, about an hour, before slicing into rectangles.
 Top with sprinkles of sea salt.